 Recently, rumours surfaced suggesting Apple had partnered with game developer Valve to bring the glasses to market.
 The specs would overlay maps, games and notifications over your field of vision.
 However, an insider who claims to have had eyes on Apple's roadmap says the AR glasses are pencilled in for 2022/2023.

-This year, we're expecting Apple Tags (Tile-style trackers that tell you where your keys are) and a new HomePod instead.
-Both of which will do us nicely.
+This year, we're expecting iOS 14, Apple Tags (Tile-style trackers that tell you where your keys are) and a smaller, more affordable HomePod and Apple Studio over-ear headphones instead.
+All of which will do us nicely.

 Read our iPhone 11 review